-To install the belt:
+To Install the Belt:

-1. Loosen the adjustment arm bolt and alternator pivot assembly bolt.

-2. Fit a new, high-quality belt over the appropriate pulleys.

-3. Tension the alternator until the belt is securely tightened in place.
+- Loosen the adjustment arm bolt and alternator pivot assembly bolt. - Fit a new, high-quality belt over the appropriate pulleys. - Tension the alternator until the belt is securely tightened in place.
 Retighten the pivot assembly and tension arm bolts.
 To test tension, place a 15/16" wrench on the alternator shaft nut and apply pressure.
-If the pulley rotates without moving the belt, re-loosen the bolts, apply additional pressure and re-tighten.
+If the pulley rotates without moving the belt, re-loosen the bolts, apply additional pressure, and re-tighten.
 Repeat until the belt is properly tensioned.

-4. Verify proper tension by pushing on the outside surface of the belt.
+- Verify proper tension by pushing on the outside surface of the belt.
 The belt should deflect approximately 1/4" to 5/16" under moderate pressure.
-Your local auto parts store may carry a measuring tool designed to gauge belt deflection.

-5. Ensure that the Mounting bolts at the alternator's pivot point are securely re-tightened.
+Your local auto parts store may carry a measuring tool designed to gauge belt deflection. - Ensure that the mounting bolts at the alternator's pivot point are securely re-tightened.

 For ease of belt installation, you may want to invest in an inexpensive belt tensioning tool.
-This simple tensioner provides positive support at the alternator while increasing belt tension, leaving two free hands to re-tension mounting and tensioning belts.
+This tool provides positive support at the alternator while increasing belt tension, leaving two free hands to re-tension mounting and tensioning belts.
 Your belt will tend to stretch during the first several times you run your engine.
 Make it a part of your normal preflight check to test belt deflection and re-adjust belt tension when needed.
-If you notice an accumulation of black belt on your alternator and surrounding engine area, check belt tension.
-Also see Serpentine Pulley upgrade Kits benefits https://electromaax.com/Serpentine-Pulley-Upgrade-Kits/
+If you notice an accumulation of black belt dust on your alternator and surrounding engine area, check belt tension.